Cardiff-International-Church/cic-website/README.md

 ## About

-This repository contains the source code for the [Cardiff International Church](https://cardiffinternationalchurch.org.uk) website.
+This repository contains the source code for the [Cardiff International Church](https://cardiffinternationalchurch.org) website.
 The goal is to provide information about CIC, its vision, activities, and how to get involved.

-- **Main language:** HTML (96.5%)
-- **Supplementary language:** JavaScript (3.5%)

 ## Features